tomzhang97/trident/README.md

 | `--corpus_path` | None | Path to retrieval corpus |
 | `--top_k` | 100 | Top-k passages to retrieve |

+**Tip for quick baseline smoke-tests:** Dense and hybrid retrieval paths depend on `torch`, `transformers`, and `sentence-transformers`.
+When you just want to sanity-check runs on tiny datasets (e.g., `test_single.json`) without installing heavy dependencies, set
+`--retrieval_method sparse` to use the built-in BM25 retriever instead.

 ## Configuration

 Edit `configs/default.json` to customize: